scando1993/thingsboard.github.io/docs/user-guide/integrations/ibm-watson-iot.md

 ## Overview

-IBM Watson IoT Integration allows to stream data from IBM Watson IoT to ThingsBoard and converts device payloads to the ThingsBoard format.
+IBM Watson IoT Integration allows to stream data from IBM Watson IoT to Pacificsoft and converts device payloads to the Pacificsoft format.

  ![image](/images/user-guide/integrations/ibm-watson-integration.svg)